marsborox/EcostratRefactor/ReadMe.txt

 To Do:

-NEXT: AChangeStats, ReactionData, SetInactive, EventWindow, SOs - will operate switch statement for now
+NEXT: everything what is not stat manipulation defined by time must be adjusted to initiate events

 FollowUp: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager
-(need to move all stats to newPlayerStats first)
+(need to move all stats to newPlayerStats first), News show wrong days remaining colors of some pop up texts do not match color

 Problems : spawning of trash bubbles in begining of game
 		UI all sliders why get minus